-In addition to the other requirements of this Section, the Director shall be authorized to require the applicant, developer, or property owner of a development project to prepare a comprehensive Transportation System Management Plan, pursuant to Section 5.9.6.H, in conjunction with any application for a Rezone, Conditional Use Permit, Special Development Permit, Development Plan Approval, Development Agreement, or Variance, or a request for a building permit if the Director finds:
+In addition to the other requirements of this Section, the Director shall be authorized to require the applicant, developer, or property owner of a development project to prepare a comprehensive Transportation System Management Plan, pursuant to Section 5.9.6.H, in

-- 1. That the proposed project has the potential to increase local and/or area wide traffic congestion with an accompanying deterioration in air quality on a project specific or cumulative basis; or - 2.
+- That the proposed project has the potential to increase local and/or area wide traffic congestion with an accompanying deterioration in air quality on a project specific or cumulative basis; or - 2.
 That due to the proposed project's location and/or operational characteristics, development and implementation of a Transportation Systems Management Plan would have the potential for significantly reducing peak hour commute trips.